mark-torres10/goodpapersai/goodpapers/SECURITY.md

 ### Security Trade-offs

-#### ⚠️ unsafe-eval in script-src
+#### ⚠️ unsafe-inline in script-src

 **Why We Use It**:
-- PDF.js worker requires `eval()` for dynamic PDF parsing
+- Next.js requires inline scripts for:
+  - Hot Module Replacement (HMR) in development
+  - React hydration scripts
+  - Runtime configuration
+  - Fast Refresh functionality
-- This is a well-known limitation of the PDF.js library
+- This is a known limitation of Next.js in development mode
-- Used by Mozilla, GitHub, GitLab, and millions of sites

 **Risk Assessment**:
-- **Threat**: Potential XSS via eval injection
+- **Threat**: Potential XSS via inline script injection
 - **Mitigation**:
-  - PDFs only loaded from our Convex Storage (controlled source)
-  - PDFs sourced from ArXiv (trusted academic repository)
+  - Development-only requirement (production can use nonces/hashes)
+  - All scripts from controlled sources (Next.js, Convex)
-  - No user-uploaded arbitrary content in MVP
+  - No user-generated content that could inject scripts
   - Single-user application reduces attack surface
 - **Impact**: Low for current use case
-- **Likelihood**: Very low with controlled PDF sources
+- **Likelihood**: Very low with controlled script sources

 **Industry Standard**:
-- Many production apps use unsafe-eval for PDF.js
+- Most Next.js apps use unsafe-inline in development
-- Mozilla (creators of PDF.js) accept this trade-off
-- Alternative solutions are significantly more complex
+- Production deployments should use CSP nonces
+- Next.js 13+ supports CSP nonces via middleware

+**Current Implementation**:
+- ✅ PDF.js worker self-hosted (no CDN, no eval needed)
+- ✅ Worker served from `/static/pdfjs/pdf.worker.min.mjs`
+- ✅ All scripts from same origin or trusted Convex domains
+- ✅ Storage IDs URL-encoded to prevent path injection

 **Future Improvements** (Post-MVP):
-1. Host PDF.js worker locally instead of CDN
+1. Implement CSP nonces for production using Next.js middleware
-2. Investigate Subresource Integrity (SRI) hashes
+2. Use Subresource Integrity (SRI) hashes for external scripts
-3. Research CSP-compatible PDF alternatives
+3. Consider strict CSP with hashes for all inline scripts
 4. Re-evaluate when adding multi-user features

 #### unsafe-inline in style-src